ndgsghdj/computing-keywords/README.md

 ## Übersicht tips

-- with default settings of Übersicht, you can't usej desktop icons well
+- with default settings of Übersicht, you can't handle desktop icons well
     - click the menu icon of Übersicht
     - select `Preferences...`
     - off the check box of `Enable interaction`